somebloke1/chroma_mcp_server/docs/getting_started.md

 - `CHROMA_LOG_DIR`: Path for log files (defaults to a temporary directory).
 - `LOG_LEVEL`: Sets the default logging level for server components and the client CLI (if not overridden by `-v`/`--verbose`).
 - `MCP_LOG_LEVEL`: Sets the logging level specifically for the MCP framework components (e.g., `INFO`, `DEBUG`).
+- `MCP_SERVER_LOG_LEVEL`: Controls logging level specifically for the stdio server mode.
+In stdio mode, logs are redirected to timestamp-based log files (e.g., `logs/chroma_mcp_stdio_1747049137.log`) to prevent contamination of the JSON communication stream.
 - `CHROMA_EMBEDDING_FUNCTION`: Specifies the embedding function to use (e.g., `default`, `accurate`, `openai`).
 See README or API reference for all options.
 Requires API keys for non-local models.
 - API Keys: If using API-based embedding functions (like `openai`, `gemini`), ensure the relevant environment variables (e.g., `OPENAI_API_KEY`, `GOOGLE_API_KEY`) are set.
 - Connection Details (`http`/`cloud` modes):